Johnny Galecki Reportedly Excited About ‘Big Bang Theory’ Ending, Wants To Return To ‘The Conners’

 Johnny Galecki is reportedly excited about the end of The Big Bang Theory.
-The long-running comedy series will end it’s 12-year run on Thursday night, but the actor is allegedly ready for what the future holds.
+The long-running comedy series will end its 12-year run on Thursday night, but the actor is allegedly ready for what the future holds.

 According to Hollywood Life, Johnny Galecki is glad to be getting a break from The Big Bang Theory.
 The actor has been working on the show for over a decade, and allegedly believes that having a bit of a break would be nice, especially since he and his girlfriend, Alaina Meyer, recently announced that they are expecting their first child together.

-“[Johnny is] of course sad like the rest of the cast, said one insider, adding that the actor is “relieved and excited for a bit of a break.”
+“[Johnny is] of course sad like the rest of the cast,” said one insider, adding that the actor is “relieved and excited for a bit of a break.”

 “He’s been joking with friends that he’s going on a deserted island for awhile to relax and unplug for awhile.
 He even expressed that he’s not sure what he’ll do with the free time that’s going to happen with the show wrapped and waiting for the baby to come,” said the insider.